blockchainofthings/CatenisAPIClientWPPlugin/README.md

 1. Go to "Settings" | "Catenis API Client" to configure the global settings for instantiating the Catenis API client.
 1. A meta box named "Catenis API Client" will be available on every WordPress page's edit page.
 Use it to make the Catenis API client available from a given page, and optionally configure custom settings for instantiating the Catenis API client for that given page.

-Please refer to [Catenis Enterprise API documentation](https://www.catenis.com/docs/api) for further information on accessing the Catenis Enterprise API.
+Please refer to [Catenis API documentation](https://www.catenis.com/docs/api) for further information on accessing the Catenis API.

 ## Frequently Asked Questions

-### What client options settings should I use to connect with the Catenis Enterprise API sandbox environment? =
+### What client options settings should I use to connect with the Catenis API sandbox environment? =

 When doing it on the plugin's global settings ("Settings" | "Catenis API Client"), just leave all fields of the "Client Options" section blank.